ara3d/bim-open-schema/README.md

 ## 👥 Contributors and Supporters

-Submit an issue if you support this project and want your name here!
+Supporting this project is as simple as [providing feedback](https://github.com/ara3d/bim-open-schema/issues/new?template=feedback.md).